Will a Bonus Make You Pay Higher Federal Taxes?

 I gave up this “extra” part of my corporate pay, in exchange for the benefit of working for myself, when I left my day job a few years ago.
 An annual bonus was certainly an appreciated part of my income, however.
 However, if this year’s holiday season is anything like years past, I know I can expect people around me to complain that they’d rather not receive a bonus.
 But why?

-There is a widely-held belief that the extra income from a bonus, which is not really extra, just a variable aspect of compensation, supposedly bumps them into a higher tax bracket.
-This, they believe, is bad, because it would mean that they owe the government a higher tax rate on all of their income.
+There is a widely-held belief that the extra income from a bonus — which is not really extra, just a variable aspect of compensation — supposedly bumps them into a higher tax bracket.
+This, they believe, is bad.
+They believe that they could potentially owe the government a higher tax rate on all of their income.
 This is incorrect and represents confusion about how marginal tax rates work.

 For most taxpayers, the IRS treats bonus income the same as regular income.
-All taxable W-2 income gets added together in one box when you file your federal tax return forms, and the same tax rates apply.
-There is a catch, and this is why confusion is rampant: While the IRS doesn’t discriminate between regular pay and bonus pay, employers often do.
+All taxable W-2 income gets added together in one box when you file your federal tax return forms.
+The same tax rates apply to each dollar shown, whether it came from your 9-to-5, your side hustle, weekend babysitting, or a holiday bonus.

-The third option is for employers who choose to combine bonus compensation with regular compensation in one payment, check or direct deposit, without any differentiation between the two types of income.
+*Option 3: The employer may base withholding on the sum of the bonus and regular pay using the standard withholding tables. *This option is for employers who choose to combine bonus compensation with regular compensation in one payment, check or direct deposit, without any differentiation between the two types of income.